Eat’n Park in Boardman closing

 BOARDMAN

-The closures will impact approximately 200 employees, according to Kevin O’Connel of the Eat’n Park Hospitality Group.
+The closures will impact about 200 employees, according to Kevin O’Connel of the Eat’n Park Hospitality Group.

 Employees are being offered positions in stores that will continue to operate.